 Alpine skiing and snowboarding

-The chairlift transports all guests to 1,000 metres above sea level.
+The chairlift transports all guests to 1,000 meters above sea level.
 Up here, with breathtaking views of the valley, steep mountains and the rest of the ski resort, you will find a café, a beginners' lift and a great area for picnics and snow play.
 More experienced riders can make use of four more draglifts.
-The summit lift takes you all the way up to 1,300 metres above sea level, with kilometres upon kilometres of freshly groomed trails or untouched powder waiting for you.
+The summit lift takes you all the way up to 1,300 meters above sea level, with kilometers upon kilometers of freshly groomed trails or untouched powder waiting for you.

-In total, Røldal Ski Resort has six lifts and 12 slopes for all difficulty levels.
-The terrain park is situated near the mid-mountain café.
+Røldal Resort has lifts and slopes for all difficulty levels, and the terrain park is situated near the mid-mountain café.